 The Industrial Revolution in the 20th century has often been cited as the beginning of catastrophic, man-made climate change, but Reading University professor Ed Hawkins is adamant that additional factors must always be considered.

 “This new study demonstrates that the drop in CO2 is itself partly due to the settlement of the Americas and resulting collapse of the indigenous population, allowing regrowth of natural vegetation,” he said.
 “It demonstrates that human activities affected the climate well before the industrial revolution.”

 The study implies that nature can also effectively impact global temperatures by mere reforestation and healthy vegetation.
 This has left Hawkins — who studies climate change — curious about its potential applications.
 On the other hand, it also clarifies just how emissions-heavy our contemporary world has become.

 “What we see from this study is the scale of what’s required, because the Great Dying resulted in an area the size of France being reforested and that gave us only a few ppm,” he said.
 “This is useful; it shows us what reforestation can do.
 But at the same time, that kind of reduction is worth perhaps just two years of fossil fuel emissions at the present rate.”

 While making an effort to challenge that present rate is arguably most important at this juncture, the University College of London study certainly proffers a strong argument to look back at history for clues, warnings, and advice.

-After reading about how American colonization caused the Little Ice Age, read about how huge sections of Australia’s Great Reef are dying because of climate change.
+After reading about how colonization of the Americas caused the Little Ice Age, read about how huge sections of Australia’s Great Reef are dying because of climate change.
 Then, read about the man who tracked down the person who killed his great-grandfather during Stalin’s Great Purge.